hasibi/EntityLinkingRetrieval-ELR/README.md

 ## Contact

-If you have any questions, feel free to contact Faegheh Hasibi at <faegheh.hasibi@ntnu.no>.
+Should you have any questions, please contact Faegheh Hasibi at <f.hasibi@cs.ru.nl>.